matthias-reis/aithir.de/_content/posts/2025/2025-05-02-federated-social-networks.md

 I have a second example.
 As everybody owns their own data in form of a repo, others need a way to receive that data and socialise with it.
-So the chain goes through a discovery process (what is the actual Http URL to receive the contents of a post with ID xyz) which is also a single point of truth and failure and can only scale with extensive caching over time - the DID resolution.
+So the chain goes through a discovery process (what is the actual HTTP URL to receive the contents of a post with ID xyz) which is also a single point of truth and failure and can only scale with extensive caching over time - the DID resolution.

 The last interesting aspect of AT that is worth having a look should probably have been the first.
 It’s about the `Lexicon`.
 A lexicon is a way to define the shape/type a piece of data is allowed to have.
-It’s the way how all endpoints and all data structures propagated by the AT Proto are defined, i.e. the truth that every developer has to adhere to when building their own implementation of a module within the ecosystem.
+It’s the language in whch all endpoints and all data structures propagated by the AT Proto are defined, i.e. the truth that every developer has to adhere to when building their own implementation of a module within the ecosystem.

 A lexicon is using a JSON based DSL to describe data structures not unlike JSON Schema.
 It just adds some standardised metadata.
 More or less only two basic